tuxtor/back-test/README.md

 ```

 2. Please enumerate al least 3 Java EE APIs being used at this project, also define it's main objective
+> 1. Javax.inject
+> this package is used to standardize code segments so that they can be made reusable and even easier to manage at the time of  maintenance

+> 2. Javax.ws.rs
+> is an API for the administration of web services with REST architecture, providing support from the handling of routes to http requests

+> 3. Java.net
+> this is a java api that manages connections through the network, providing support for URL management and logical addressing

 3. Which of the following is not an application server?